miladxdev/morse-app/README.md

 Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.

-1. Fork the Project
+1- Fork the Project

-2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
+2- Create your Feature Branch

+`git checkout -b feature/AmazingFeature`

-3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
+3- Commit your Changes

+`git commit -m 'Add some AmazingFeature'`

-4. Push to the Branch (`git push origin feature/AmazingFeature`)
+4- Push to the Branch

+`git push origin feature/AmazingFeature`

-5. Open a Pull Request
+5- Open a Pull Request

 <!-- LICENSE -->